 Once refuelled, head to the Novium Museum for an in-depth insight into the history of the City and wider district.
 The museum is built over the remains of a vast Roman bath house, which can be seen from the ground floor, and spans three floors.
-The top floor is home to an ever-changing exhibition (recent ones have included Tim Peake, Chichester Camera Club and an upcoming Hollywood Rome exhibition).
+The top floor is home to an ever-changing exhibition (recent ones have included Tim Peake, Chichester Camera Club and a Hollywood Rome exhibition).

 From the lookout platform on this floor, you’ll also spot Chichester Cathedral and its huge spire.
 Head there after the museum, it’s free to visit and will reveal a treasure trove of historical and artistic artefacts.
 There are free drop-in guided tours of the Cathedral at 11.15am and 2.30pm Monday to Saturday, which last approximately 45 minutes.
 Also, keep and eye out for events and exhibitions, many are hosted throughout the year and are often free to visit.

 One of the Cities hidden treasures are located next to the Cathedral: Bishops Palace Gardens.
 These tranquil and beautifully kept gardens are home to a host of beautiful plants, unusual trees and shrubs, water features, a pergola walk and wildlife friendly areas, yet remain vastly undiscovered by visitors and locals alike.
 Pick up a picnic lunch from the Cathedrals Cloisters Café and then enjoy it in the calming surroundings of Bishops Palace Gardens.